codger-php/generate/README.md

 recipes together to build more complex recipes.
 Delegating is done by calling the `Codger\Generate\Recipe::delegate` method.

 The first argument is the name of the recipe to delegate to.
-The second argument is the optional path to the child recipe (defaults to `cwd` when `null` is passed).
-Note this path should _not_ contain the `recipes` part; the base location of the package is sufficient.
-You can optionally include the vendor/package name to make the runner automatically look in `vendor`, e.g.:
+You can optionally include the vendor/package name if this recipe is located in an external package.
+Separate it from the recipe name using an `@` symbol:
-`vendor/bin/codger vendor/package/recipe`.
+`vendor/bin/codger vendor/package@recipe`.

+Namespaced recipes are first searched for in the `vendor` directory, and if not found there additionally in the current working directory (so namespaced recipes will work in their local package).

+Any additional parameters to `delegate` are passed verbatim as arguments to the delegated recipe.